elisimmonds/MyTurn/README.md

 # MyTurn

 Designed to help users decide who will take the first turn in everyday situations.
+Simply have each person touch the screen and the countdown timer will begin.
+Once the time is up, the background color will transition to the winning users color and highlight the winning finger with a black circle.

 ## Installation guide:
 1. Clone the repo locally.